19hours/sg-statutes/Acts/Architects Act.md

 [28/2005 wef 01/12/2005]

-(5) Subject to the provisions of this Act, no person shall —
+(5) Subject to the provisions of this Act, a person must not —

-(a) supply or offer to supply architectural services in Singapore,

-(b) [Deleted by Act 18/2003 wef 01/01/2004]

-unless the person is —
+(a) supply architectural services in Singapore unless the person is —

-(i) a registered architect who has in force a practising certificate and is doing so on his own account or as a partner in a licensed partnership, a licensed limited liability partnership or a partnership consisting wholly of registered architects who have in force a practising certificate;
+(i) a registered architect who has in force a practising certificate and is doing so on the person’s own account or under, or as an employee of, an architectural practice;

+(ii) a registered architect who, if he is not required to obtain a practising certificate, is doing so in accordance with any prohibition, restriction or condition of his registration; or

+(iii) a licensed corporation or licensed limited liability partnership; or

+(b) offer to supply architectural services in Singapore unless the person is —

+(i) a person mentioned in paragraph (a); or

-(ii) an allied professional and is doing so only by reason of being a partner in a licensed partnership or limited liability partnership; or
+(ii) an allied professional who is doing so only by reason of being a partner in a licensed partnership or licensed limited liability partnership.

-(iii) a licensed corporation or limited liability partnership.

-[3/95]

-[28/2005 wef 01/12/2005]
+[Act 20 of 2017 wef 06/10/2017]

-(5A) Notwithstanding subsection (5), a builder may supply or offer to supply architectural services in Singapore in connection with any building works which he undertakes to carry out if the architectural services are provided by a person referred to in subsection (5)(i), (ii) or (iii).
+(5A) Notwithstanding subsection (5), a builder may supply or offer to supply architectural services in Singapore in connection with any building works which he undertakes to carry out if the architectural services are provided by a person referred to in subsection (5)(a)(i) or (iii).

 [18/2003 wef 01/01/2004]

+[Act 20 of 2017 wef 06/10/2017]

-(6) Any person who contravenes subsection (1), (2), (3) or (5) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 and, in the case of a second or subsequent conviction, to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 6 months or to both.
+(6) Any person who contravenes subsection (1), (2), (3) or (5) shall be guilty of an offence and shall be liable on conviction —

+(a) in the case of a natural person —

+(i) to a fine not exceeding $5,000; and

+(ii) if the person is a repeat offender, to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 6 months or to both; and

+(b) in the case of a body corporate —

+(i) to a fine not exceeding $5,000; and

+(ii) if the body corporate is a repeat offender, to a fine not exceeding $10,000.

+[Act 20 of 2017 wef 06/10/2017]

+(7) In this section, a person is a repeat offender if the person who is convicted, or found guilty, of an offence under subsection (6) has (whether before, on or after the date of commencement of section 11(g) of the Architects (Amendment) Act 2017) been convicted or found guilty on at least one other earlier occasion of —

+(a) an offence under subsection (6) for contravening subsection (1), (2), (3) or (5); or

+(b) an offence under subsection (6) as in force immediately before that date for contravening subsection (1), (2), (3) or (5) as in force immediately before that same date.

+[Act 20 of 2017 wef 06/10/2017]

 ### Remuneration for architectural services

-11\.
-Subject to the provisions of this Act, no person shall be entitled to recover in any court any charge, fee or remuneration for any architectural services rendered in Singapore unless the person rendering such services is authorised by this Act to supply those services.
+11\.—(1) Subject to the provisions of this Act, a person is not entitled to demand, claim or sue for or recover any charge, fee or remuneration for any architectural services supplied by the person in Singapore, or for any offer by the person to supply architectural services in Singapore, in connection with any arbitration, suit or matter, if the person supplying or offering to supply the architectural services is not authorised by this Act to supply those services.

-[18/2003 wef 01/01/2004]
+(2) Any person, who has made any payment to another person for that other person engaging in conduct which is in contravention of section 10, may recover the money in a court of competent jurisdiction if the person did not know, or have reason to believe, when making payment, that the conduct by that other person was in contravention of section 10.

+[Act 20 of 2017 wef 06/10/2017]

-### Employment of unregistered architect prohibited
+### Employment or engagement of unregistered architect prohibited

-12\.—(1) Subject to the provisions of this Act, no person shall employ as an architect any person who neither is a registered architect nor has in force a practising certificate.
+12\.—(1) Subject to the provisions of this Act, no person shall employ as an architect any other person unless the other person is a registered architect who has in force a practising certificate.

+[Act 20 of 2017 wef 06/10/2017]

+(1A) Subject to the provisions of this Act, a person must not engage the architectural services of any other person in relation to any building works unless the other person —

+(a) is a registered architect who has in force a practising certificate; or

+(b) is a registered architect who, if he is not required to obtain a practising certificate, is supplying the architectural services in accordance with any prohibition, restriction or condition of his registration.

+[Act 20 of 2017 wef 06/10/2017]

-(2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 and, for a second or subsequent conviction, to a fine not exceeding $5,000.
+(2) Any person who contravenes subsection (1) or (1A) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 and, for a second or subsequent conviction, to a fine not exceeding $5,000.

+[Act 20 of 2017 wef 06/10/2017]

+[Act 20 of 2017 wef 06/10/2017]

 ### Minor building works